sofia099/Geospatial-Search/README.md

 ### Known Limitations/Bugs
 - Leaflet can be finicky when `allowIntersection` is set to `true` for polygons.
 Currently set to `false` for smoother user experience, but its important to note that polygon lines can **not** cross to ensure correct behavior.
-- Currently only 1 shape can be used to run a distance
+- Currently only 1 blue shape can be used for a distance search.
 - When drawing a hole in a polygon, it must be drawn immediately after the outer polygon.
-Currently working on a fix for this.
+Fix in the works.

 ### Leaflet Documentation:
 https://leafletjs.com/reference.html